 Nestled on the banks of the mighty Mekong River in northern Laos sits the tiny village of Ban Pak Nguey, location of Stray’s Laos village homestay.
 Over the past 3 years, this rural community has hosted Stray travellers from all over the world.
-In 2016 alone, over 900 people strayed through the village, stopping overnight […]

 “Different countries, different customs.”
 Before travelling in a new country it is always good to familiarise yourself with the local customs and etiquette.
 What we consider normal behaviour at home isn’t always perceived in the same fashion outside our borders.

-Last week on one of the first sunny days of spring, 15 of the Stray Head Office team ventured to the northern edge of Auckland to Atiu Creek Regional Park on a mission to plant as many native trees as possible with local non-profit organisation Conservation Volunteers.
+One sunny spring morning, 15 of the Stray Head Office team ventured to the northern edge of Auckland to Atiu Creek Regional Park on a mission to plant as many native trees as possible with local non-profit organisation Conservation Volunteers.

 “The Bangkok night heaved with the pumping noise of 90’s dance music, the oppressive heat caused my cheap cotton shirt to stick to my un-climatised body.
 My eyes danced back and forth from the overstimulation of crowds, bright neon lights, banging trance, young English men chanting and swilling cheap beer.
 Here I was on Soi […]

 Stray focuses on showing travellers the best parts of New Zealand, and part of that mission is encouraging all travellers to keep NZ clean and green while they visit.
-Don’t think for a second we don’t practice what we preach – here’s how we made a difference with Sustainable Coastlines:
+Don’t think for a second we don’t practice what we preach – here’s how we made a difference with Sustainable Coastlines.

 Join Stray’s European Sales Rep Charles ‘Chucky’ Fryer as he prepares to swim in Southeast Asia’s mighty Mekong River at Ban Pak Nguey, Stray’s exclusive overnight homestay in northern Laos.